-Pick up some treats and walk the Solent Way.
+Get your boots on, pick up some treats and strike out on The Solent Way.

 Local artist John Bird’s water-colours and pastels have been on sale here for almost 30 years – that’s a whopping three decades of finding inspiration in this one (aesthetically pleasing) area.